Push to protected branch from GitHub actions

 - name: ⚙ changelog

-uses: faberNovel/[email protected]
+uses: faberNovel/github-changelog-generator-action@master

 with: